-This year, Grace Hopper Conference will be held in Orlando, Florida.
-More than 20 members of URWiC will be attending the event, and they will bring lots of memories and opportunities to share with URWiC!
-Stay tuned for stories from their trip, date for GHC Swag Swap, and most importantly, information about registration for GHC 2018!
+This year, Grace Hopper Celebration Conference was held in Orlando, Florida.
+More than 20 members of URWiC attended the event, and they brought lots of memories and opportunities to share with URWiC!
+Check out the photos from their trip, and stay tuned for information about registration for GHC 2018!

 In 2016, Grace Hopper Conference was held in Houston, Texas from October 19th to 21st.
 Check out the footage of URWiC at GHC2016 below!

 In 2015, the Grace Hopper Conference was again in Houston, Texas on October 19 through October 21.
 Get a sneak peek of our interesting experience in the video below.

 In 2014, we sent 15 students to the Grace Hopper Celebration in Phoenix, Arizona.
 A variety of sophomores, juniors and seniors as well as graduate students attended the conference.
 Many of our girls went prepared for the job fair and several returned from the event with interview opportunities and internship acceptances.

 The University of Rochester is one of 15 schools selected by the Anita Borg Institute (ABI), a nonprofit organization focused on advancing women in computing, and Harvey Mudd College to participate in a new program designed to increase the percentage of undergraduate computer science majors who are female or students of color.